 – the fact that a transmitter is active or idle, or that there are simultaneous active transmitters;

-n) that some space stations have active antennas and the measurement of power as supplied to the antenna transmission line cannot cover emissions created within the antenna.
+l) that some space stations have active antennas and the measurement of power as supplied to the antenna transmission line cannot cover emissions created within the antenna.
 For such space stations, the determination of field strength or pfd at a distance should be established by administrations to aid in determining when an emission is likely to cause interference to other authorized services;

-o) that spurious domain emissions may exist in the whole radio spectrum, but practical difficulties may dictate a frequency limit above which they need not to be measured;
+m) that spurious domain emissions may exist in the whole radio spectrum, but practical difficulties may dictate a frequency limit above which they need not to be measured,

+recognizing

+a) that Recommendation ITU-R SM.328 gives definitions and explanatory notes which should be used when dealing with bandwidth, channel spacing and interference scenarios; when distinguishing between out-of-band emissions and spurious emissions; and when specifying limits for out-of-band domain emissions;

-p) that Recommendation ITU-R SM.1539 deals with variation of the boundary between the out-of-band and spurious domains,
+b) that Recommendation ITU-R SM.1539 deals with variation of the boundary between the out-of-band and spurious domains;

+c) that Recommendation ITU-R SM.1541 deals with unwanted emissions in the out-of-band domain,

 noting

-a) that the studies required by the new Question ITU-R 222/1, approved by the Radiocommunication Assembly 2000, could have formal and substantial impact to basic definitions used in this Recommendation.
+that the studies required by the Question ITU-R 222/1, approved by the Radiocommunication Assembly 2000, could have formal and substantial impact to basic definitions used in this Recommendation.
 It may be necessary to revise this Recommendation in the future to reflect the results of these studies,

 recommends